vivid-planet/comet/HIGHLIGHTS.md

 More information in section @comet/cms-api.

-### No "Discard unsaved Changes" Dialog in Tabs
+### No "Discard unsaved Changes" Dialog in RouterTabs in Forms

-Switching tabs in `RouterTabs` no longer triggers a "Discard unsaved changes" dialog.
+Switching tabs in `RouterTabs` inside a `FinalForm` no longer triggers a "Discard unsaved changes" dialog.

 More information in section @comet/admin.